BYTE-Club-CCNY/email_client/README.md

 Create a file called `body.html` where the body of the email will be developed. *This file is not tracked.*
 And now you should be good to go!

-If you're confused, use the `-h` flag for help.